simondetrois/simondetrois.github.io/docs/test/oauth_oidc/01_auth_code.md

 `&redirect_uri=https://<client_host>/redirect`

 ### 5 - Token response
+- The authorization server compares the clientId, clientSecret and the code value
-- If the provided parameters are valid, the authorization server response with a token
+- If the provided parameters are valid, the authorization server responses with a token (optionally also with a refresh token)

 ```
 {
   "access_token": "<header>.<body>.<signature>",